My new cookbook Big Vegan Flavor is now available!

 Pour the batter into a loaf pan and smooth out the top.

-For optional decoration, gently place a halved banana on top of the batter.
-Sprinkle brown or coconut sugar on top for caramelization.
+For optional decoration: gently place a halved banana on top of the batter.
+Sprinkle brown sugar on top of bananas for caramelization.

-Pro tip: Insert the toothpick at an angle rather than vertically into the bread.
-The angle is a much better test for doneness in a tall loaf cake!
+Pro tip: Inserting the toothpick at an angle (rather than straight up and down) is a much better test for doneness in a tall loaf cake!

 loaf of banana bread on tray with three slices